-This manual is intended for the end users of a cluster running NVIDIA Base Command Manager (BCM, also known as "the cluster manager").
-This manual tends to see things from a user perspective, and covers the basics of using BCM's user environment to run compute jobs on the cluster.
+This manual is intended for the end users of a cluster running NVIDIA Bright Cluster Manager, and tends to see things from a user perspective.
+It covers the basics of using the cluster manager user environment to run compute jobs on the cluster.
 Although it does cover some aspects of general Linux usage, it is by no means comprehensive in this area.
 Readers are expected to have some familiarity with the basics of a Linux environment from the regular user point of view.

-Regularly updated production versions of the NVIDIA Base Command Manager 10 manuals are available on updated clusters by default at /cm/shared/docs/cm.
-The latest updates are always online at https://docs.nvidia.com/base-command-manager.
+Regularly updated production versions of the NVIDIA Bright Cluster Manager 9.2 manuals are available on updated clusters by default at /cm/shared/docs/cm.
+The latest updates are always online at http://support.brightcomputing.com/manuals.

-The manuals constantly evolve to keep up with the development of the BCM environment and the addition of new hardware and/or applications.
-The manuals also regularly incorporate feedback from administrators and users, and any comments, suggestions or corrections will be very gratefully accepted at manuals@brightcomputing.com.
+The manuals constantly evolve to keep up with the development of the cluster manager environment and the addition of new hardware and/or applications.
+The manuals also regularly incorporate customer feedback.
+Administrator and user input is greatly valued at Bright Computing.
+So any comments, suggestions or corrections will be very gratefully accepted at manuals@brightcomputing.com.

-There is also a feedback form available via Base View for administrators, via the Account icon, \$\blue{\pi}\$, following the clickpath:
+There is also a feedback form available via Bright View for administrators, via the Account icon, $\mathbb{Z}$ , following the clickpath:

-${\tt Account} {\to} {\tt Help} {\to} {\tt Feedback}$
+$\texttt{Account}{\rightarrow} \texttt{Help}{\rightarrow} \texttt{Feedback}$